 - Transaction records

-However, Alibaba.com is a private enterprise and not a government authority.
+However, Alibaba.com is a company and not a government agency.
 There are limitations to what they can do.
-If the supplier refuses to cooperate, they may remove them for their supplier listing.
+If the supplier refuses to cooperate, they can suspend their account.
 That’s basically how far their power reaches.

-This article is provided only for informational purposes only and neither the author nor any companies and/or service providers mentioned in this text makes any representations as to the accuracy, completeness, currentness, suitability, or validity of any information in this article.
+This article is provided only for informational purposes only and neither the author nor any companies and/or service providers mentioned in this text make any representations as to the accuracy, completeness, currentness, suitability, or validity of any information in this article.
 This article only represents the views of the author and is not endorsed by any company and/or service provider mentioned in this text.

 Do you want to launch your own private label or custom designed product?

 It can be hard to go from a design drawing to finished product.
-To help you manage the entire process – from creating a specification, to sampling and quality control – we created a Starter Package:
+To help you manage the entire process – from creating a specification to sampling and quality control – we created a Starter Package:

 a.
 Private Label & OEM Product Manufacturer Lists